Every marketing leader knows that Facebook, Instagram, and Google rule when it comes to digital customer acquisition and engagement.

 “But wait!” you say.
 “I don’t have a $1M budget to pay Jerry Miculek to promote my products!”

 And, that’s okay.
-Thanks to the Internet, it’s now easier for lesser-known individuals to build a niche, yet significant audience and become influencers in their own right.
+Thanks largely to Instagram, it’s now easier than ever for lesser-known individuals to build a niche, yet significant audience and become influencers in their own right.
+Micro- and Nano-Influencers are extremely cost-effective and open up influencer marketing opportunities for shooting sports brands of all sizes.

-Instead of reaching out to the hottest names in the firearms industry, try reaching out to lesser known individuals like Reginald Kaigler (also known as Demcad) who has 59,491 YouTube followers or Jack Spirko (the host of The Survival Podcast) who has 112,350 Facebook likes.
+Instead of reaching out to the hottest names in the firearms industry, try reaching out to lesser known individuals like Reginald Kaigler (also known as Demcad) who has over 66,000 YouTube followers or Jack Spirko (the host of The Survival Podcast) who has over 107,000 Facebook likes.

-By sponsoring a blog post, podcast episode, or YouTube video, you can quickly and easily reach a large and engaged audience of raving fans.
+By collaborating on lifestyle photos, product reviews, and contests, you can quickly and easily reach a large and engaged audience of shooting sports enthusiasts.

 4. Affiliate Marketing and Digital Media Buying